wedge1020/ADCDevice/README.md

 ## Building

-These  implementations,  like  their   Freenove  C++  ancestor,  build  a shared-object  library  (libADCDevice.so)  which is  installed  with  the `ADCDevice.h`  header  file,  into  the system  directories  where  these resources are typically found.
+These  implementations,  like  their   Freenove  C++  ancestor,  build  a shared-object  library (`libADCDevice.so`)  which is  installed with  the `ADCDevice.h`  header  file,  into  the system  directories  where  these resources are typically found.

 Instead of a `build.sh` script, a UNIX Makefile is provided that does the work of building and installing.

-To build, simply run: `make`
+  0. ensure you have the `wiringPi` package installed, and I2C enabled
+  1. build the library by running: `make`

-To install, run: `sudo make install`
+  2. install the library by running: `sudo make install`
+  3. build the `ADCTest` program: `make test`
+  4. run the `ADCTest` program: `./ADCTest`

+If there are any errors, be sure to address them before proceeding.